retrocomputacion/retrobbs/readme.md

 *RetroBBS* is quite customizable and expandable.
 The use of a configuration file (`config.ini` by default) and built-in file transfer, stream and display functions permits building a custom set of menus and file galleries.
 In addition, the plug-in system allows adding extra functionality with full support from the configuration file.

-The BBS is multi-threaded and the number of simultaneous incoming connections can be customized in teh configuration file.
+The BBS is multi-threaded and the number of simultaneous incoming connections can be customized in the configuration file.

 Current built-in functions: